newdexterity/Aerial-Grasping-Robot-Hands/CAD/README.md

   Figure 3.
 The appearance of the aerial grasping robot hand.
 </p>

-## Contents
+## Tools
-In this repository you can find:
+In order to replicate this design of robot hand, you will need the below materials.
 * CAD files of an ultra-fast aerial grasping robot hand
 * Archive of prototype images
 * Arduino code for controling this robot hand